 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include graphics, compute, plus context from life, live, poem, oliver.
+Themes include graphics, compute, plus context from life, love, three, meaning.

 more like this